jhpyle/docassemble/_docs/functions.md

 * `label` - this is the text on the button.
 It passes through the [`word()`]  function, so you can use the translation system to handle different languages.
+* `new_window` - set this to `False` if you don't want the button to open a new tab.
+The default is for external links to open in a new tab.

 # <a name="qrfunctions"></a>QR code functions